 Arnita married Hugh H. Swanson in November 1967 and enjoyed traveling throughout the United States.
 Her husband died in 1981, and she found her companion, Harold Vondall, who kept her and her loving dog Chiquita company on their many travels.

 Arnita has seven children: Tammy Padron, Robert Whitelight, Donita Smalling, Anthony LeVassur, Kelly Swanson, Jeffrey Swanson, and Cheri Cruz.
 Arnita loved spending time with her 16 grandchildren: Alisha, Nicholas, Leo Jr, Lanissa, Tanisha, Michaela, Cyrisha, Ricardo, Joseph, Janessa, Janeane, Nicholas, Aaron, Cheri, Jeremy, and Jason.
-Arnita has 24 great-great grandchildren and three great-great-great grandchildren.
+Arnita has 24 great grandchildren and 3 great-great grandchildren.

-Grandam Sioux, as so many called her, took Lorine (Pebby) Montgomery, Grace Numugrace, as her Hunka daughters, Julie Labrake as her granddaughter, and Jeff Lippencott as her grandson.
+Grandma Sioux, as so many called her, took Loraine (Pebby) Montgomery & Grace Numugrace, as her Hunka daughters, Julie Labrake as her granddaughter, and Jeff Lippencott as her grandson.

 Throughout her Pow-wow travels, she made many friends, family, and countless people she loved dearly, many of whom she called her family!
 All are very important to her.